Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-helper-scripts-english.rst

   | Usage: generate-pdf-from-rst.sh RST_FILE: generates a PDF file from the specified RST file, overwriting any past file with that name.

-  | Ex: 'generate-pdf-from-rst.sh my_file.rst' will attempt to generate a new 'my_file.pdf' file.
+  | For instance 'generate-pdf-from-rst.sh my_file.rst' will attempt to generate a new 'my_file.pdf' file.